y683yz/poker/README.md

 python poker.py KQ23Q TA3J7 => First hand wins!

-The hands are ranked in following order from best to the worst: Four of a kind, Full House, Triples, Two pairs, Pair, Highest card.
+The hands are ranked in following order from best to the worst:
+A. Four of a kind,
+B. Full House,
+C. Triples,
+D. Two pairs,
+E. Pair,
+F Highest card.

 If for example the hand has pairs with the same card AA346 AA258 the latter one wins because of the higher high card.
 A tie can also be possible.
 Here are some hands and the right outcomes: